jumaallan/dev-fest-2019/README.md

 > KOIN - Dependency Injection

-> Dynamic App Bundles
+> Dynamic App Modules

 > App Bundles

 > Firebase - Performance, Crashlytics, Analytics

 The app only acts as a guide on how to use this components.
 You can refer to the relevant documentation from the official Android Documentation.

+We will try to keep this repo up to date, as newer technologies come up, until we retire it during the DevFest20.

 ### Modules